Lauryn Hill: 2010–2022: Further activities and imprisonment

 Hill contributed her voice to the soundtrack for What Happened, Miss Simone?, a 2015 documentary about the life of Nina Simone, an American singer, pianist, and civil rights activist.
 Hill was originally supposed to record only two songs for the record, but ended up recording six.
 She also served as a producer on the compilation alongside Robert Glasper.
 Hill said of her connection to Simone: "Because I fed on this music ...
 I believed I always had a right to have a voice.
 Her example is clearly a form of sustenance to a generation needing to find theirs.
 What a gift."
 NPR critically praised Hill's performance on the soundtrack, stating: "This album mainly showcases Lauryn Hill's breadth and dexterity.
 Not formally marketed as Hill's comeback album, her six tracks here make this her most comprehensive set of studio recordings since The Miseducation of Lauryn Hill in 1998."

 In April 2016, Hill hosted and headlined what was billed as the inaugural Diaspora Calling! festival at the Kings Theatre in Brooklyn.
 The festival's purpose was to showcase the efforts of musicians and artists from around the African diaspora like Brooklyn Haitian Rara band Brother High Full Tempo.
 The following month, Hill was approximately 2 hours and 20 minutes late for her show at the Chastain Park Amphitheatre in Atlanta, though members of Hill's team claimed it was only an hour after their scheduled start time.
 Moments after the less-than-40-minute show ended due to the venue's strict 11:00 p.m. closing time, Hill said her driver had gotten lost and she could not help that.
-Less than 48 hours later, after a large backlash from her fans on Twitter, she took to her Facebook page and stated she was late for the concert because of certain needs, including her need to "align her energy with the time".
+Less than 48 hours later, after a large backlash from her fans on Twitter, she took to her Facebook page and stated she was late for the concert because of certain needs, including her need to "align her energy with the time."
+A 2021 Rolling Stone piece is one of her few in-depth interviews in recent years.
+She used it to clear up myths about Miseducation and talk honestly about protecting her family and mental space from the pressures of fame.